Depressed teenage boy on park bench. Photograph. Britannica ImageQuest. Encyclopædia Britannica, Inc., 25 May 2016.

 Warning signs of youth violence – American Psychological Association

 When you use the search box on the SCC Library webpage you will retrieve materials that are available at both Spokane Community College and Spokane Falls Community College.
 Click the “Get it” link and sign in to your account in order to request books from the SFCC Library.
-Click the Partner Libraries tab to see materials that are available from Gonzaga University, North Idaho College, Lewis-Clark State College, and other institutions that are participants in the Washington Idaho Network library consortium.
+Select Partner Libraries from the dropdown menu on the search box to see materials that are available from Gonzaga University and other partner libraries.
 You can also request books from those libraries.

 If you find a reference to a book or journal article that does not seem to be available at SCC or at any of our partner libraries we can still get it for you.
 You can request an interlibrary loan and we'll find the item for you wherever it's available.
 Keep in mind that it could take ten days to two weeks for the item to arrive if it's in a library outside the Spokane area.